Syralist/pixels_snake/README.md

-pygame-ledpixels
+snake-ledpixels
 ================

-Displays a pygame Surface on a huge LED display ("LED pixels").
+Lets you play snake on a LED pixel display.
+Forked from pygame-ledpixels by Michael Koetter.

 Hardware
 --------